mirahush/graduation/Backlog.md

           -[X] create a setter for y property
           -[X] use getter for accessing y property -[X] use setter for updating y property

+- [] Remove setters from RoverPosition class
+  - [X] Move instantiation of Position from Rover class to RoverPosition class
+      - [X] create a constructor in RoverPosition class
-    - [] Make properties private in Rover
+      - [X] Use the constructor in Rover class
+  - [] Move position changing logic to RoverPosition class
+    -